 Accrued incentives and earn-outs.
 As part of our acquisitions and/or amendments, we may commit to provide contingent payments to our sellers or lessees, upon the properties achieving certain rent coverage ratios.
 Typically, when the contingent payments are funded, cash rent will increase by the amount funded multiplied by a rate stipulated in the agreement.
-If it is deemed probable at acquisition, the contingent payment is recorded as a liability at the estimate fair value calculated using a discounted cash flow analysis and accreted to the settlement amount of the estimated payment date.
+If it is deemed probable, the contingent payment is recorded as a liability at the estimate fair value calculated using a discounted cash flow analysis and accreted to the settlement amount of the estimated payment date.
 If the contingent payment is an earn-out provided to the seller, the estimated fair value is capitalized to the property's basis.
 If the contingent payment is provided to the lessee, the estimated fair value is recorded as a lease incentive included in the prepaid and other assets line item in our consolidated balance sheet and is amortized as a yield adjustment over the life of the lease.
 This fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement.
 The fair value of these contingent liabilities are evaluated on a quarterly basis based on changes in estimates of future operating results and changes in market discount rates.

 Impairments.
-Assets that are classified as held-for-use are periodically evaluated for impairment when events or changes in circumstances indicate that the asset may be impaired or the carrying amount of the asset may not be recoverable through future undiscounted cash flows.
-Management assesses the impairment of properties and impairment losses are calculated as the excess of the carrying amount over the estimated fair value of assets as of the measurement date.
+Assets that are classified as held-for-use and mortgage loans are periodically evaluated for impairment when events or changes in circumstances indicate that the asset may be impaired or the carrying amount of the asset may not be recoverable through future undiscounted cash flows.
+Where indicators of impairment exist, the estimation required in the undiscounted future cash flow assumption includes management's probability-weighting of various scenarios including whether the management modifies the lease with the existing operator versus identifying a replacement operator and the assumed market lease rate underlying projected future rental cash flows.
+When indicators are identified for mortgage loans, management calculates an impairment charge as the difference between the carrying amount of the mortgage loan receivable and the discounted cash flows expected to be received, or if foreclosure is probable, the fair value of the collateral securing the mortgage.
 In determining fair value, we use current appraisals or other third-party opinions of value and other estimates of fair value such as estimated discounted future cash flows.
-Based on our assessment, during the years ended December 31, 2018, 2017 and 2016, we recognized impairment charges of \$0, \$1,880,000 and \$766,000, respectively.
+Based on our assessment, during the years ended December 31, 2019, 2018 and 2017, we recognized impairment charges of \$0, \$0 and \$1,880,000 respectively, related to our real property investments.